bestin14/reconify/README.md

 A simple automated recon tool for lazy bug hunters like me😁.These are the available features currently👀

-## Tools for fetching urls activlly and passivlly
+## Tools used for fetching urls actively and passively

 * waybackurls
 * gau
 * gospider
 * XlinkFinder

-## Tools for finding javascript files
+## Tools used for finding javascript files

 * subjs
 * filtering from urls collected before

-## Tool for finding urls from javascript files
+## Tools used for finding urls from javascript files

 * JSFinder
 * XnlinkFinder

-## Tool for filtering out live urls
+## Tool used for filtering out live urls

 * httpx